 The fermented, sun-dried and roasted seeds of the coffee plant are commonly known as coffee beans.
 Coffee beans contain between .06% and .32% caffeine, a powerful stimulant, along with theophylline, a mild stimulant and muscle relaxer.
-One of the few bitter foods remaining in the Western diet, coffee enhances perception and increases physical performance by stimulating the nervous system, increasing heart output and improving the flow of digestive juices.
-A powerful diuretic, coffee is used for detoxification and cleansing, and is also used to treat headaches.
+One of the few bitter foods remaining in the Western diet, coffee enhances perception and increases physical performance by stimulating the nervous system, increasing heart output, and improving the flow of digestive juices.
+A powerful diuretic, coffee is used for detoxification and cleansing and is also used to treat headaches.
 For those working first shift, coffee should only be consumed between 5AM and 5PM so as not to disturb sleep patterns.

-While a short term stimulant, coffee is thought to weaken overall vitality if used every day.
+While a short-term stimulant, coffee is thought to weaken overall vitality if used every day.
 Coffee should be avoided by people prone to chronic forms of diarrhea, acid indigestion, high blood pressure or heart palpitations.

 Coffee is native to the East African tropics but is now cultivated in tropical areas worldwide.
-Coffee was discovered around 1000 AD when a flock of goats were observed jumping in excited fashion when they grazed on coffee berries (each of which contains two coffee seeds or beans).
+Coffee was discovered around 1000 AD when a flock of goats was observed jumping in an excited fashion when they grazed on coffee berries (each of which contains two coffee seeds or beans).
 The goatherd, an Arab referred to by some as Khalid and others as Kaldi, decided to eat some of the fruit himself and he immediately felt more alert.
 As for how it came to be commonly roasted, according to one account some beans were accidentally burned but found to be better tasting that way.
-However it is also known that the beans were roasted to prevent germination as coffee was a trade secret, so that may have been the real reason they are now commonly sold in roasted form.
+However, it is also known that the beans were roasted to prevent germination as coffee was a trade secret, so that may have been the real reason they are now commonly sold in roasted form.

 Fair Trade, Local and Organic Coffee

 Coffee ranks along with oil as one of the top export crops in the world.
-As with oil, however, some areas that produce coffee do not distribute wealth appropriately, and in many cases producers are exploited.
+As with oil, however, some areas that produce coffee do not distribute wealth appropriately, and in many cases, producers are exploited.
 Middlemen tend to steal the bulk of the profit and pay barely enough for coffee farmers to survive.
 Consumers who choose fair trade coffee ensure that the farmers who actually produce their coffee can make a living.

 Coffee can be grown at home in southern areas and takes 2-3 years to fruit.
 Coffee seeds are expensive but can be purchased online.

 Because pesticide residue can be compounded when coffee is roasted at high temperatures, choosing organic coffee is worthwhile.
-The finest coffee is available at an affordable price when purchased in bulk 5 to 10 pound bags.
+The finest coffee is available at an affordable price when purchased in bulk 5 to 10-pound bags.
 However, to avoid monotony it’s important to have at least two varieties.
 Coffee can be stored in the freezer for long periods and at room temperature if vacuum sealed.

 Top 10 Ways to Make Better Coffee